dpdonohue/gabion/README.md

 * (h) Testers should open this email on their Android device, and click "Download" button, then "Install"

 How to commit changes to GitHub:
-From your gabi2 directory, run these commands:
+From your gabion directory, run these commands:
 ```
     git add .
     git commit -m "my message here"